-Accidents on The Employer’s Premises Before or After Working Hours in Louisiana Workers Compensation
+Are Accidents on Employer’s Premises Before or After Working Hours Covered in Workers Compensation?

 An employee is acting in the course of his employment – and thus covered by workers compensation – while the employer is actually engaged in his employer’s work, even before or after working hours.